DanielMontilla/flip-a-coin/README.md

 # Flip a coin!
-Simple react app to flip a coin + a couple small features :)
+Simple react + typscript app to flip a coin!